 - Lay plastic wrap over the can, tucking it down to the paint level before replacing the lid.
-If the can is rusty, transfer good paint to another container or dispose of contaminated paint with particles on the surface.
+If the can is rusty, transfer good paint to another container or dispose of contaminated paint with rust particles on the surface.

 - To close the can's lid, don't whack it with a hammer directly as this causes dents that break the seal.
 Instead, place a short piece of one-by-four, plywood or a flat paint-stirring stick over the lid, and hit that, or use a rubber mallet.

 - Store the can upside down for an airtight seal.